This national survey is ongoing.

 The BTO's Heronries Census has gathered nest counts annually since 1928 at an increasing proportion of the UK's heronries.
 The aim is to count as many heronries as possible each year and to ensure that newly established sites are quickly discovered and brought into the programme of annual counts.

 The main species covered is Grey Heron, but Little Egret is fully included, as are rarer species of colonial water birds such as Cattle Egrets (which nested in the UK for the first time in 2008).
 Nest counts of Cormorants are also collected, especially where they are nesting alongside herons.
 Data are shared with county recorders and for rare species with the Rare Breeding Birds Panel.
-You can download a summary of the 2019 UK season here: https://www.bto.org/sites/default/files/heronries-census-summary-2019.pdf

-Nether Hall GP
+Nether Hall GPs

 Holyfield Lake, Lea Valley CP